nrfconnect/sdk-nrf/include/bluetooth/mesh/gen_battery.rst

 The Generic Battery models allow remote monitoring of the battery status of a mesh device.

-There are two Generic Battery models:
+The following Generic Battery models are supported:

 .. toctree::
    :maxdepth: 1